-In 2016, Indigneous Water Protectors and their allies joined together at the Standing Rock Sioux Reservation, defending the land, water and climate from the attacks of a state-backed fossil fuel company.
+In 2016, Indigneous Water Protectors and their allies joined together at the Standing Rock Sioux Reservation, defending tribal rights, land, water and climate from the attacks of a state-backed fossil fuel company.
 From the frontlines of this historic resistance came a call to hold the funders of the Dakota Access Pipeline accountable.

 From this history, Stop the Money Pipeline was born.

 In November 2019, forty of the leading strategists from fossil fuel finance campaigns in the United States came together for three days in the woods of Vermont.
 The gathering was attended by leaders of the youth climate movement, Indigenous frontline leaders, campaign leads from efforts to hold banks, insurers and asset managers accountable, and representatives from some of the largest movement-building climate groups in the country.

 Realizing that we are much more powerful when we are united, we launched Stop the Money Pipeline on January 10th, 2020 with a major action that saw eleven people arrested for occupying a Chase bank branch next door to the White House.

 From the beginning our goal has been simple: Force the financial sector to stop doing business with the corporations causing the climate crisis and abusing human rights.

 In the years since we launched Stop the Money Pipeline, we’ve witnessed significant progress: Every major US bank has made a public commitment that they will align their business model with the Paris Agreement and achieve net zero emissions by 2050.
 BlackRock’s CEO, Larry Fink, has told the world he plans to make climate action a priority.
 Numerous US insurance companies have adopted policies restricting insurance for the coal and tar sands industries.
 President Biden announced the first-ever Executive Order on Climate-Related Financial Risk.
 Since 2020, the fossil fuel divestment movement has grown from $14 trillion to $40 trillion.